Stem Cells for Treating Prostate Cancer

 Stages of Prostate Cancer

 Most urologists describe the spread and growth of prostate cancer in one of 4 stages.
-Urologists and treatment providers often use the stage of cancer as a guide when offering prognosis or choosing treatment options.
-The 4 stages of Prostate cancer are based on a variety of factors, including screening tests such as:
+Urologists and treatment providers often use the stage of cancer as a guide when offering a prognosis or choosing treatment options.
+The four stages of Prostate cancer are based on a variety of factors, including screening tests such as:

 • DRE (digital rectal exam)